SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

 3. *Check* the **status of business service events** with the *time-calendar-icon*

     It shows the events from the **Cloud Availability Center**.
-Whenever a maintenance, degradation, or disruption event will startF it will be displayed here
+Whenever a maintenance, degradation, or disruption event will start it will be displayed here

 4. *Click* on the *Star* icon to set the type *Cloud Integration service* to your **favorite** ones